-With over 65 million customers, T-Mobile is one of the United States' largest wireless providers whose influence only continues to grow.
+With more than 65 million customers, T-Mobile is one of the United States' largest wireless providers.
 Not too long ago, the company decided to spearhead change and fix its industry — a category that once ranked in people's minds worse than that of proverbial used car salesmen — forcing the rest of the players to follow.
 In an increasingly mobile world where people have multiple devices, how were people using its services, and how could it best serve them?

 "What we do impacts everyone's daily lives," says Glenn May, Senior Search Manager.
 "Whether it's business or personal — whether a person needs to make an emergency call, or keep in touch with friends and family — the service we provide is fundamental.
 We are one of those services that you don't notice is working until it's not.
 We need to always be on, have 100% availability, 100% service for our customers, and exceed their expectations at all times."

-Of T-Mobile's expansive retail presence including kiosks and stores-within-stores, over 3,500 locations are traditional storefronts.
+Of T-Mobile's expansive retail presence, including kiosks and stores-within-stores, over 3,500 locations are traditional storefronts.
 "It's a split between franchised and corporate owned," explains May.
-"We have corporate and then what we call TPR, T-Mobile Preferred Retailer.
-Lots of people like receiving the value of one-on-one interaction, and they don't want to drive 20 miles to do that.”
-Adds May, “Especially since, as smartphones and tablets become more sophisticated, they also become more complicated.
+"We have corporate and then what we call TPR, T-Mobile Preferred Retailer — lots of people like receiving the value of one-on-one interaction, and they don't want to drive 20 miles to do that," he adds.
+"Especially since, as smartphones and tablets become more sophisticated, they also become more complicated.
 It's so much easier for people to go into our locations and have someone walk them through something."